 - Stand Down (SD) Events Hosting or participating in a local SD event is a great way to connect with veterans experiencing homelessness.
 SD events are held over one to three days, and provide supplies and services to veterans experiencing homelessness, such as food, shelter, clothing, health screenings, and benefits counseling.
-More information on SD grants and the grant application process are available on the Stand Down page of the HVRP webpage. - Collaboration Being a good partner who is active in the larger community's efforts and in finding solutions around veterans experiencing homelessness is essential.
+More information on SD grants and the grant application process is available on the SD page of the HVRP webpage. - Collaboration Being a good partner who is active in the larger community's efforts and in finding solutions around veterans experiencing homelessness is essential.
 Where possible, HVRP grant recipients should be part of the local CES, participate in the By-Name List, when applicable, and work closely with the local Continuum of Care (CoC) and housing providers.
-Important partnerships for HVRP include AJCs, SSVF, Grants Per Diem (GPD), VA Domiciliary, Compensated Work Therapy (CWT), local police department, and VA Crisis Line.
+Important partnerships for HVRP include AJCs, SSVF, HUD-VASH, Grant and Per Diem (GPD), VA Domiciliary, Compensated Work Therapy (CWT), local police department, local criminal justice system, and VA Crisis Line.
 Connecting to mainstream providers, in addition to veteran-specific ones, can extend the reach of your program, especially with harder-to-find sub-populations including women veterans with minor children.